 The University provides a number of organizations and programs to support students in the College.
 Look here for information on campus resources such as tutoring, transportation, and funding your education.

 The College has been providing students with a world-class education since the founding of the University of Chicago in 1890.
 For over 100 years, undergraduates have thrived in an environment that encourages critical inquiry and independent thought.

-By Sarah Zimmerman, College Media Editor, Class of 2017
+By Cole Martin, College Media Editor, Class of 2019

 By Adia Robinson, College Media Editor, Class of 2018

 The UChicago team sailed more than 30 hours over the course of six days.

 Valerie Jarrett, former senior adviser to President Obama, has been named the invited speaker for the Class Day celebration.

 Initiative supports students, visiting faculty and artists during Spring Quarter

 Undergraduate ‘trek’ part of program exploring issues and professional opportunities

 Phoenix Farms is unique in that it is involving students from all parts of the University, including the College, Booth, Pritzker, and other graduate students.